Killercodes/py/docs/Learn Python 3.md

 Discount 120.0
 Net payable: 1080.0
 ```
-### The elif Statement
+### The `elif` Statement
-The elif statement allows you to check multiple expressions for TRUE and execute a block of code as soon as one of the conditions evaluates to TRUE.
+The e`lif statement allows you to check multiple expressions for TRUE and execute a block of code as soon as one of the conditions evaluates to TRUE.

-Similar to the else, the elif statement is optional.
-However, unlike else, for which there can be at the most one statement, there can be an arbitrary number of elif statements following an if.
+Similar to the else, the `elif` statement is optional.
+However, unlike else, for which there can be at the most one statement, there can be an arbitrary number of `elif` statements following an if.

 **syntax**
 ```